California Construction Accident Attorneys

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-A construction accident can result in devastating consequences for both the worker and his or her family.
-And then having to deal with both the workers’ compensation and civil court system can feel overwhelming.
+A construction accident can result in devastating consequences for both the worker and their family.
+Then, having to deal with both the workers’ compensation and civil court systems can feel overwhelming.
 We have a team of attorneys who focus on California construction accidents and have years of experience helping injured workers pursue third-party liability claims.

 Understanding the difference between how these systems work can be confusing, especially when you are trying to concentrate on getting through the pain of your injuries.
 With a workers’ compensation claim, you are required to see a doctor approved by your carrier.
 In some situations, a workers’ compensation doctor may try to limit your treatment or prevent you from getting the level of care that you really need.

-By pursuing a third-party liability claim, you will be free to see a doctor who you choose rather than one working for your employer.
-Remember, a workers’ compensation doctor is not always on your side, and reports back to your employer and the carrier.
+By pursuing a third-party liability claim, you will be free to see a doctor whom you choose rather than one working for your employer.
+Remember, a workers’ compensation doctor may not necessarily be on your side and reports back to your employer and the carrier.
 You may also be subjected to an IME or an independent medical examination.
 Despite its name, it’s really not independent at all.

 IME doctors are experts who work for the workers’ compensation carriers.
 If they report back information that is beneficial to you and encourages additional treatment and money being spent, the carrier won’t hire them again.
 A skilled California personal injury attorney who has construction accident experience will walk you through how both processes work.
-In addition, experienced construction accident lawyers will help you get the compensation you deserve from a third party who was liable for your injuries.
+In addition, experienced construction accident lawyers will review your case to determine whether a third-party claim could be pursued in addition to workers’ compensation.

 Non-Worker Construction Accident Injury Claims